+Activity of archives is regulated in Lithuania by the Law on Documents and Archives (1995, last edition 2022).
 The Lithuanian state archives system consists of the Office of the Chief Archivist of Lithuania and 9 state archives.
 The state archives are divided into two groups: central archives and regional archives.
 There are 5 central archives: the Lithuanian State Historical Archives, Lithuanian Central State Archives, Lithuanian State Modern Archives, Lithuanian Special Archives, and the Lithuanian Archives of Literature and Art.

-The 4 regional archives preserve documents of regional state, municipal, non-state institutions and individuals of corresponding region.
+The 4 regional archives preserve documents of regional state, municipal, non-state institutions, and individuals of corresponding region.

-Table 10: State Archives Activity Indicators for 2018
+Table 10: State Archives Activity Indicators for 2020

 |Indicator||Value (in units)|